llm-for-zotero: A Research Agent System for your Zotero Library

 Provider and model configuration

-The plugin natively supports multiple provider protocols: responses_api, openai_chat_compat, anthropic_messages, gemini_native, and more.
+The plugin natively supports these provider protocols:

 Supported Models (Examples)